RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable virtual keyboard**

 This enables a virtual (on-screen) keyboard that can be used at various places throughout the application to input text and numbers using a controller.
 The Shift and Alt keys can be toggled individually or combined to access many special characters.
 The general use of the virtual keyboard should hopefully be self-explanatory.
+On Android the virtual keyboard from the operating system will be used if this setting has been disabled.

 **Enable toggle favorites button**